 The Hero is now prepared to act on their call to adventure and start their quest!
 This is the point where they’ve made the decision to purchase your product/service.
-This step can be used to tell your customers exactly where they go next to purchase your product/service so that they don’t hesitate any longer!
+This step can be used to tell your customers exactly where they go next to purchase your product/service.
+After that that they don’t hesitate any longer!

 Use a second CTA which asks customers to purchase the product/service directly from you (or sign up if it’s free).
-You should make sure that there are no barriers between them and taking action by being clear about how much it will cost them in total so that they know exactly what they’re committing themselves to.
+You should make sure that there are no barriers between them.
+And take action by being clear about how much it will cost them in total so that they know exactly what they’re committing themselves to.

 6. Tests, allies and enemies